department-of-veterans-affairs/vagov-content/pages/records/discharge-documents.md

 | DD 1300                         | Report of Casualty                                                                            |

-#### Department of Defense documents that must show a period of active duty service dates
+#### Department of Defense documents that must show a period of active-duty service dates

 | Form     | Title                           |